boldingd/EclipsePhaseContent/Locus.md

 > **anarcat**: I mean yes, but it's also just all-around more complex than that.
 > Locis generally don't care who you where before — or who you are elsewhere, within reason — as long as you maintain a good rep in their community.

-Now, many Locis would tell you that, overall, crime and violence in their society is much rarer than on, say, Mars — and that's generally true — so the details of how their society handles crime don't really matter that much.
+Now, many Locis would tell you that, overall, crime and violence in their society is much rarer than on, say, Mars — and that's partly true — so the details of how their society handles crime don't really matter that much.
 Some would also argue that their system, all things considered, still stacks up pretty well against the Martian or Jovian justice systems — and you know, I've never met someone outside the J.R. with a real positive view of *their* justice system, either.
 Some Locis even take it as a point of pride — "have no fear sending your egocast to me, because if I fork-nap you and my neighbors find out, they'll pop my stack with a rusty spoon," to paraphrase one of the old Firewall guides.